fwd/nano-docs/docs/cloud.md

 Secure programmatic wallets for the Nano blockchain.

-Build demanding applications with ease.
+Build demanding Nano applications with ease.

 ## Get Started